2x7EQ13/Windows-Defender-Manager/README.md

 ![icons8-broken-shield-60](https://github.com/user-attachments/assets/124b4218-6acd-45ea-ad0a-983d2c7c3670)

 Windows Defender Manager is an open-source C# program.
-It will disable the following functions of Microsoft Defender Antivirus:
+By interacting with the Antimalware Service Executable through APIs, it will disable the following functions of Microsoft Defender Antivirus:

 - Real-time protection
 - Cloud-delevired protection